Sol-Client/client/README.md

 - Crosshair mod, allowing you to customise your crosshair, while fitting with the vanilla style.

 Selling points:
 - Replay Mod.
 You will need to install FFmpeg yourself.
+This is completely unaffiliated to the original mod by Johni and CrushedPixel.
+If you encounter any issues, try reproducing them on the official Forge version, and if it happens there, report it on the [ReplayMod GitHub repositority](https://github.com/ReplayMod/ReplayMod).
+If it only happens on our version, report it here.
 - Quick Play Mod.
 Allows you to quickly join games at the press of a button (by default, "M").
 The key opens a menu where you can search for games, navigating through them using the arrow keys.
 If you type nothing, you can see recent games and a categorised list of all games.
 - Customisable launcher servers - automatically detected from the game, with no pinned servers.
 - Better item tooltips - show item damage and more.